binkley/wiki-docs/README.md

 You want to go to the **wiki pages** which is the purpose of this project:
 [Home wiki page](//github.com/binkley/wiki-docs/wiki).
-(It's in the GitHub top bar with "Wiki" with an open book icon next to it 🕮.)
+(It's in the GitHub top bar as "Wiki" with an open book icon next to it 🕮.)